MichaelShaw/tavern/README.md

 Check if iterative deepending helps.

 # Other
-- Move Jam + Howl to Nalgebra (it has modern Serde).
+- Move Jam + Howl to NAlgebra (it has modern Serde).

 # Santorini
+- Print who wins when it happens ... play sound effect?
 - Termination Cell + request tracking (seriously)
 - Better move ordering (domes adjacent to enemies etc.)
 - Heuristic tuning?